jakubbocek/storefront-frontend/README.md

    npm install
    ```

+### Login
+To login username is "user" and password is "password" without quotation marks, of course.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.